-Under the Legacy folder, copy your existing StickyNotes.snt, and rename it to ThresholdNotes.snt
+- Under the Legacy folder, copy your existing StickyNotes.snt

-Start the Sticky Notes app.
-It reads the legacy .snt file and transfers the content to the database file automatically.
+- Start the Sticky Notes app.
+It reads the legacy .snt file and transfers the content to plum.sqlite database automatically.

 Thanks to Donovon Lange, Engineering Manager – Sticky Notes [Microsoft] for this neat trick!